Oschm/Angular-CV/README.md

 # CvApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
-It's a functional proof of the authors understanding of carious Angular concepts.
+It's a functional proof of the authors understanding of various Angular concepts.

 ## Development server